AudreyLL88/MS3__Sante/README.md

     - the level
     - the instructions
     - the ingredients.
-* Are the "Delete" and "Edit" buttons displayed and clickable ?
+* Are the "Delete" and "Edit" buttons displayed and clickable?

 **Search box**